Score More. Spend Less. Bundle 3+ College Prep products for 20% off.

 To take AP classes, follow a few easy steps:

-1. Choose the AP courses you wish to take, and check with your high school’s website to see the list of offered courses.
+1. Choose the AP courses you wish to take, and check with your high school’s website for the offered courses.

 2. Once you finalize your list of AP courses, reach out to your high school counselor or AP coordinator.